rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc-internals.md

 Before moving on to the next major step, a few important "passes" occur over the documentation.
-These do things like combine the separate "attributes" into a single string and strip leading whitespace to make the document easier on the markdown parser, or drop items that are not public or deliberately hidden with `#[doc(hidden)]`.
+These do things like combine the separate "attributes" into a single string to make the document easier on the markdown parser, or drop items that are not public or deliberately hidden with `#[doc(hidden)]`.
 These are all implemented in the `passes/` directory, one file per pass.
 By default, all of these passes are run on a crate, but the ones regarding dropping private/hidden items can be bypassed by passing `--document-private-items` to rustdoc.
 Note that unlike the previous set of AST transformations, the passes are run on the _cleaned_ crate.